collective/alm.solrindex/alm/solrindex/README.txt

 Highlighting
 ------------

-By default, highlighting data is requested for any field marked as ``stored`` in the Solr schema.
-To disable this behavior, pass a ``highlight`` value of ``None`` in the ``solr_params`` dictionary.
-A value of ``True`` will cause Solr to return highlighting data for the list of queried columns.
+Highlighting data may requested for any field marked as ``stored`` in the Solr schema.
+To enable this feature, pass a ``highlight`` value of either ``True``, or a list of field names to highlight.
+A value of ``queried`` will cause Solr to return highlighting data for the list of queried columns.
 If you pass in a sequence of field names, the requested highlighting data will be limited to that list.
+You can also enable it by default in your Solr config file.

 The retrieved data is stored in the ``_highlighting`` attribute on the SolrIndex object.
 To allow retrieval by the returned brains, they need to be